Table of Contents

 One basic principle of finance establishes the base for building the concept of net present value.
 It is a very well known principle and is quoted everywhere.

-The concept of net present value is based on the basic principle of finance which is quoted everywhere.
-A dollar today is worth more than a dollar one year later.
-It is simple to understand; a person can instantly invest his dollar in government security today and increase the future value of its dollar one year later by earning interest on that.
+It is very simple to understand.
+For example, George earned $1 today.
+He instantly goes and invests his dollar in government security today say @ 4%.
+At the end of the year, he ends up increasing the future value of its dollar one year later by earning interest on that i.e., $1.04.
 Conversely, the present value of a dollar one year later is definitely less than one dollar.

-In the calculation of net present value, we utilize present cash outflow or initial investment, future cash inflows and a discounting rate.
+In the calculation of NPV, typically, we utilize present cash outflow (or initial investment), future cash inflows, and a discounting rate.
 Risk has relevance with 2 out of 3 components of net present value.

-Secondly, a decision regarding discounting rate is very critical.
-It is because this rate is applied to all the future expected cash flows to convert them into their present values and a slight difference of even decimals may change the whole game.
-A discounting rate of say 9.25% may give positive net present value and a slight change to 9.45% may make it negative.
+- Secondly, a decision regarding the discounting rate is very critical.
+It is because this rate applies to all the future expected cash flows to convert them into their present values.
+Thus, even a slight difference in decimals may change the whole calculation.
+A discounting rate of 9.25% may give positive NPV, and a small change to 9.45% may make it negative.

-Discounting rate of return is also known as an opportunity cost of capital or hurdle rate.
-It is the rate of return which could be earned from the next best alternative investment opportunity having a similar risk profile.
-Considering the same investment options discussed above, the rate of return on government security cannot be used for evaluating or finding NPV for real estate investment.
-Simply because the risk profile of the two investments is totally different.
-One is highly risky and the other is highly safe.
+- The discounting rate of return is also known as an opportunity cost of capital or hurdle rate.
+It is the rate of return that we can earn from the next best alternative investment opportunity having a similar risk profile.
+Considering the same investment options discussed above, we can’t utilize the rate of return on government security for evaluating NPV for real estate investment.
+The reason is simple.
+The risk profile of the two investments is entirely different.
+One is highly risky, and the other is highly safe.